 “90% of customers say that brands are failing to meet their expectations.”

 This sounds alarming!

-What’s worse is how 94% of marketers are in agreement with the customers about how brands are failing to meet customer expectations.
+What’s worse, 94% of marketers agree with the customers about how brands are failing to meet customer expectations.

 And what are these customer expectations?

 - Personalized customer service and support